Universal 2-Local Symmetry-Preserving Quantum Neural Networks for Fermionic Systems: Methodology

+For an HWP subspace of $n$ qubits with an Hamming weight of $k$, the dimension is given by $d_k = \tbinom{n}{k}$.
+Since the number of initial generators for the DLA depends on the physical qubit connectivity, we begin by analyzing an ideal case where two-qubit HWP gates are applied between any pair of qubits.
+The following Theorem outlines the conditions under which a two-qubit HWP gate is universal when full connectivity (FC) is available.
+These conditions provide a rigorous framework for understanding the expressiveness of the HWP ansatz.

-\begin{theorem*} For any $n$ and $k$, a two-qubit HWP gate is universal with full connectivity (FC) if and only if the coefficients satisfy one of the following two conditions:
+\begin{theorem} For any $n$ and $k$, a two-qubit HWP gate is universal with FC if and only if the coefficients satisfy one of the following two conditions:

+\end{theorem} \begin{proof} The most critical point to understand the results is by analyzing the commutators of these four basis matrices.
+We begin by analyzing the commutators for two qubits in the same set ($ij$ and $ij$) and for different qubits ($ij$ and $jk$).
+It is important to note that basis matrices acting on entirely distinct qubits, such as $ij$ and $kl$, do not commute, and therefore this case is excluded from our analysis.
+As shown in Table~\ref{tab:comm_basis}, the commutators between basis matrices on $ij$ and $jk$ involve the Pauli-Z operator.
+Consequently, we extend the analysis to include commutators between basis matrices and those tensored with the Pauli-Z operator.
+The results in Table~\ref{tab:comm_z} demonstrate that these commutators form a closed algebra, generating no new elements.

-\end{theorem*} \begin{proof} We have derived the commutation results of the four basis matrices in the Method section~\ref{method:thm1}.
-Now we provide the derivation of the eight distinct DLA types.
-The directed arrows in the figures indicate generative relations of the elements.
+There are fifteen distinct configurations of the HWP Hamiltonian, obtained by combining the four basis matrices (excluding the trivial all-zero case).
+Utilizing the commutation relations derived earlier, we compute the final commutation outcomes for these configurations and determine the corresponding DLA dimensions.
+We now provide the derivation of the eight distinct DLA types that cover all fifteen configurations.
+The directed arrows in figure~\ref{fig:eighttype} indicate generative relations of the elements.